 Back to “I am learned“…remember yourself as far back as you can.
 Remember what it was like to be you:

-Remember how you thought about your world – your understanding of and ignorance about how things worked, how the world worked.
+Remember how you thought about your world – your understanding of or ignorance about how things worked, how the world worked.
 Do you have a deeper understanding of things now?
 Do you have a different world-view now?
 Do you feel wiser?
 How did that come about?

 Remember how other people ‘made’ you feel – your ways of handling your own and other people’s emotions.
 Are you more emotionally mature now?
 How did that come about?